Front Page Archive

 When a measure becomes a target, it ceases to be a good measure.

 However, 128-bit+ hashes are another story.
-Large hashes have different use cases, and in many of those use cases (e.g. content-addressed systems, data fingerprinting, etc.) collisions are unacceptable, and can lead to data loss.
+Large-output hashes have different use cases, and in many of those use cases (e.g. content-addressed systems, data fingerprinting, etc.) collisions are unacceptable and can lead to data loss.
+And since large-output hashes are infeasible to thoroughly test for issues empirically, if a large-output hash function is just tweaked until it passes SMHasher (or any other test suite), there's a good chance it will still have quality issues that make collisions more likely than its output size suggests.

 To help make my point, we're going to design a 128-bit hash function that has clear issues when properly analyzed, but which nevertheless appears to have best-in-class quality according to SMHasher.